-Before you attend your booking appointment with your midwife please take the time to read the screening information booklets that are sent to you with your booking appointment information.
+Before you attend your booking appointment with your midwife please take the time to read the screening information booklets that are sent to you with your booking appointment information on my pregnancy notes.
 These will give you the information to help you make the decision regarding any screening tests in pregnancy.
 Your midwife can also discuss these with you.
-‘Screening tests for you and your baby’ includes information on the 6 national antenatal & newborn screening pathways as commissioned by NHS England.
-The booklets are:
+‘Screening Test for you and your baby’ includes information on the 7 national antenatal & newborn screening pathways as commissioned by NHS England.

 When you are at your antenatal booking visit, your midwife will discuss with you the tests and offer you blood tests to screen for specific conditions including Haemoglobinopathies (including Sickle Cell and Thalassaemia), HIV, Hepatitis B & Syphilis and the option to have 1st trimester screening and an early pregnancy and a mid-pregnancy ultrasound scan.
 You have the option to accept or decline some or all of these screening tests.